SUZHOU SEAPEAK CO.,LTD

 Electric Fertilizer Injection Pumps

 Electric fertilizer injection pumps (which can also be used for pesticide application) have a high lift, directly injecting into drip irrigation fertilizer systems.
-This method allows for easy adjustment of the injection speed, is simple, and convenient to operate; it does not require pressure drops, maintains a uniform fertilizer concentration, and is easy to control.
+As part of a drip irrigation fertilizer system, this method allows for easy adjustment of the injection speed, is simple and convenient to operate, requires no pressure drops, maintains a uniform fertilizer concentration, and is easy to control.
 The drawback is the additional electricity consumption.
 Electric fertilizer injection pumps are suitable for large field irrigation systems.

 Key Points and Precautions of Drip Irrigation Fertilizer Systems